 - High-data consumption

 - Low-performance hardware

 - Aging of Hardware

 When you install Microsoft Windows on your fresh PC, you are actually adding something non-essential to the systems.
 There are findings that many services are there in Windows, which are not essential for PC functioning.
-Revoking of these services could effectively fix slow-down issues in your PC.
+Revoking of these services could effectively fix slow-down issues in your PC and increase computer speed.
 Top list of services you can disable (you may disable) is as follows.

 - IP Helper: You can revoke this if you don’t use IPv6 Technology